 You can use a cordless drill and a boring bit to drill into the end of the 2×2.
 Be extra careful because it is easy for the bit to jump from the wood.
 Boring bits are usually pretty long and can be difficult to control if you aren’t very tall.
 I found it easier to clamp the woodpiece to a block, which gave me more control of the drill.
 It is also a safer option.
 If you have a drill press, this part is even easier

-STEP 4: After the I made the holes, I wiped off the wood pieces to make sure they were clean and dust free.
+After I made the holes, I wiped off the wood pieces to make sure they were clean and dust-free.
 I then applied one coat of Danish Oil using a foam paintbrush.

 Once the glue has set, you can remove the clamps.
 Gorilla® Wood Glue instructions indicate that you can remove the clamps after just 20 minutes, but should let the piece dry overnight for the maximum bond.
 It develops roughly 80% of its total bond strength in 1 to 2 hours.